Find Amphetamine Detox Information with our 24/7 Toll Free Line:

 One of the unique challenges people face when trying to quit methamphetamine is anhedonia.
 This is experienced as an inability to enjoy things that would once have been a source of pleasure.
 Experiencing anhedonia can be enough to suck away a person's commitment to recovery, and this is why it may be helpful to begin treatment in a supportive environment.
 The detox facility can provide a treatment team and therapists to ease the transition into treatment.
 Anhedonia may only be an issue in the very early days of recovery from methamphetamine.

 Potential Same Day Placement in Methamphetamine Detox.
-Call Our 24/7 Free Hotline
+Call Our 24/7 Toll Free Line

 Detox for Diet Pills Addiction